 The Jabra Elite Active 65t have a good build quality that's a bit more sweat resistant than the original 65t.
 They are rated IP56 compared to the original's IP55.
 The earbuds are thick, dense and durable, and have a cool matte finish that feels a bit more high-end than the regular 65t.
 The improved case also makes their overall build quality feel a bit more on par with some of the premium truly wireless designs we've tested like the Apple AirPods and BeoPlay E8.
 Unfortunately, it still lacks magnets to keep the earbuds in place, like the Gear IconX's case, but since the lid is much more secure, it's less of an issue.
 Overall, the slight design improvement in the case's design and the matte finish on both the earbuds and the case, makes the Active 65t feel a bit more high-end than the regular 65t.
 Sadly, we do not yet have a reliable test to evaluate their improved sweat resistance.

 These headphones are stable enough for sports.
 They have a unique shape that doesn't require additional stability fins.
 Once in your ears, they don't move around much but the larger size of the earbuds may not be as stable for all listeners.
 Unfortunately, since they do not have any stability fins you cannot adjust the fit if you have smaller or larger ears.
 They should still be good enough for running and working out and since they're compact and wireless they won't hinder your movements.
-But overall they are not as stable as some of the other truly wireless designs like the JBL Endurance Peak with ear hooks or the more compact Samsung Gear Icon X.
+But overall they are not as stable as some of the other truly wireless designs like the JBL Endurance Peak or the Powerbeats Pro with ear hooks or the more compact Samsung Gear Icon X.

 The Jabra Elite Active 65t is an average sounding pair of closed-back in-ear headphones, and for all intents and purposes are identical to the Elite 65t.
 They have a very good bass, with just the right amount of punch and kick, a great mid-range which is even and well-balanced, and a very good treble.
 However, their bass can be prone to inconsistencies if a good seal is not achieved, and it lacks a bit of thump and rumble.
 Also, their mid-range sounds a bit muddy and cluttered especially on vocals, and their treble could sound significantly sharp and piercing on S and Ts.